 Academic Support Units

-The Center for Faculty Leadership and Development (CFLD) is a collective aimed at identifying, developing, and supporting faculty-driven initiatives that will enhance not only faculty, staff and student success but also UTEP’s role as a national leader in 21st century public higher education.
-The CFLD is located at the Faculty Lounge in the Honor’s House, located on Hawthorne Street between the Liberal Arts Building and the Academic Advising Center.
-Amenities include comfortable seating, wifi, an outdoor patio, a kitchenette, access to water, coffee and tea, and a space where faculty can engage in small group collaboration and discussion.
+The Institute for Scholarship, Pedagogy, Innovation and Research Excellence (InSPIRE) is a collective aimed at identifying, developing, and supporting faculty-driven initiatives that will enhance not only faculty, staff and student success but also UTEP’s role as a national leader in 21st century public higher education.
+The InSPIRE is located at the Faculty Lounge in the Honor’s House, located on Hawthorne Street between the Liberal Arts Building and the Academic Advising Center.
+Amenities include comfortable seating, wifi, an outdoor patio, a kitchenette, access to water, coffee and tea, and

 The Developmental English Program provides quality reading, writing, and critical thinking instruction that prepares students for success in university-level courses and assists students in meeting their educational goals and becoming life-long learners.